 The directors founded the studio following experience with leading architects Herzog & de Meuron (Switzerland) and Tony Fretton Architects (UK) and have gone on to develop a reputation for the intelligent and creative re-use of existing buildings and structures.

-Completed projects include art galleries for Hollybush Gardens and Stuart Shave/Modern Art, a group of studios for the artists David Noonan, Michael Raedecker and Goshka Macuga, a showroom for the fashion house Alexander McQueen and new public spaces for the Kunstlerhaus Stuttgart.
+Completed projects include art galleries for Hollybush Gardens, Stuart Shave/Modern Art and Frieze, a group of studios for the artists David Noonan, Michael Raedecker and Goshka Macuga, a showroom for the fashion house Alexander McQueen and the redevelopment of Studio Voltaire.

 Donald Matheson completed studies in architecture at University of Edinburgh in 1997.
 From 2001-09 he worked in the office of Tony Fretton Architects and oversaw the design and construction of award winning and critically acclaimed projects in the UK and internationally.
 From 2009-12 he worked with Swiss architectural practice Herzog & de Meuron as project architect for the Tate Modern Project.

 Jason Whiteley is a New Zealand designer who lives and works in London.
 He studied physics and mathematics, before graduating from Te Herenga Waka – Victoria University of Wellington in architecture (2000) and qualifying as an architect in 2005.
 His career began in New Zealand, completing a number of houses in private partnership.
 In 2006 he began collaborating with Swiss architects Herzog & de Meuron designing large and complex residential and cultural buildings alongside projects with Herzog & de Meuron’s Digital Technology Group.

 Roux, Caroline.
 “Dramatic renovation for Studio Voltaire ahead of William Scott’s first UK survey show”, Financial Times, Life & Arts, October 15 2021